nhsbsa/nhsbsa-digital-playbook/src/how-to-contribute/github-discussions.md

 ### How will discussions be priorised and actioned?

-Each individual discussion allows people to mark what’s most helpful:
+Each individual discussion allows people to mark what is most helpful:

 <img width="100%"  src="../images/discussions-voting.png" alt="Example of a discussion which shows how people can vote for a particular discussion" class="nhsuk-u-margin-bottom-4" />